dasch-swiss/dsp-meta/docs/data/datamodel.md

 An object representing a URL.
-Depending on the `type` field, the URL may be a generic URL or a more specific link, like P PID or a reference to a resource in an external authority file.
+Depending on the `type` field, the URL may be a generic URL or a more specific link, like a PID or a reference to a resource in an external authority file.